MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_interact.md

 ---
-author: v-jeffreykim
+author: mammerla
-ms.author: v-jeffreykim
+ms.author: v-jillheaden
 title: Entity Documentation - minecraft:interact
 ms.prod: gaming
 ---

 # Entity Documentation - minecraft:interact

-`minecraft:interact` defines interactions with this entity.
+`minecraft:interact` is a list of interactions that can be used with an entity.

 ## Parameter